Condoms are the only type of contraception that can both prevent pregnancy and protect against sexually transmitted infections (STIs).

 Where to get condoms

-Everyone can get condoms for free, even if they are under 16.
-They are available from:
+You can get condoms for free, even if you're under 16, from:

 - contraception clinics